San Diego Airbag Attorneys

 When the propellant turns bad, it might burn too fast, making the airbag explode with way too much force, like a firework blowing up in your face.
 Instead of a soft cushion, you get a hard blast, and pieces of the inflator can go flying like tiny, sharp bullets, causing serious injuries.

-Another issue is if the inflator design is simply wrong.
+Another issue is whether the inflator design is simply wrong.
 Even if the propellant is good, the airbag might still inflate too hard.
 The airbag may deploy with excessive force, potentially causing significant injury.

 Finally, sometimes the inflator doesn’t work well enough.
 It might not make enough gas, or the gas might not come out fast enough.
 Then, the airbag inflates slowly or only partway.
 It’s like trying to land on a deflated balloon — it won’t protect you.
 You can still hit the steering wheel or dashboard really hard.